dmitriy-kiriyenko/soprano/README.md

 ## Copyright

-Copyright (c) 2009 Denis Barushev.
+Copyright (c) 2011 Dmitriy Kiriyenko.
 See LICENSE for details.